Exciting things are happening at St. Bernards!

 Tallest point of the tower

-Number of new beds in the hospital
+Number of new ICU, PACU and Pre-Op units in the tower

 Number of new, state-of-the-art surgical suites